Crusade of Romanianism: Under Stelescu

 During early 1936, prosecutor Alexandru Procop Dumitrescu ordered a re-investigation of Duca's murder, examining Ceapraz and Beza as witnesses.
 Stelescu himself already expected to be assassinated by the Codrenists, and repeatedly taunted his adversaries, instructing them to shoot him, but "not in the back".
 Cseresnyés, who first met Stelescu in April 1936, shortly ahead of Istrati's commemoration by the Crusade, notes that: "He was full of energy and listed a lot of things to do."
 When discussing Istrati's death, however, Stelescu allegedly confided, to his peers' disbelief: "I feel clearly, as today, that my death is not far away."
+Another eyewitness, Ion Ionescu-Căpățână, quotes him as saying: "Our enemies are many.
+Dangers lurk everywhere.
+Istrati has left us, and it is certain that I shall follow him in no time".
 He "was constantly guarded by his followers [and] kept telling his wife that sooner or later he would he will be killed, but that he wanted to keep on fighting for as long as he could."
 Also then, Stelescu discussed politics in an interview with Raza newspaper.
 Asked to elaborate on why he had formed a splinter group, he cited Codreanu's "political incompetence and all-encompassing ignorance", as well the Guard's "sanguinary extremism".
 He mused that, since "I don't do compromises and I know too much", he himself had been slated for liquidation.
 In May, orders were issued to arrest both him and Codreanu, for another case of contempt of court.
 On that occasion, fifty Crusade affiliates signed an open letter noting that the Guard had placed an order for Stelescu's killing, and that he needed to be granted police protection.